daydreamersjp/causality_analysis_primer/README.md

 # Rondomized control trial

-If the treatment assignment is randomly controlled, the assignment of $A$ is random, *ATE* is equivalent to
+If the treatment assignment is randomly controlled where the assignment of $A$ is random, the calculation of *ATE* is much easier, because it is equivalent to the average of observed outcomes in each group:

 $\mathbb{E}[Y|(A=1) \ - \ Y|(A=0)] \ = \ \mathbb{E}[Y|(A=1)] \ - \ \mathbb{E}[Y|(A=0)]$.